HimbeerserverDE/mt-multiserver-proxy/doc/config.md

 for more information.
 ```

-> `Server.Fallback`
+> `Server.Fallbacks`
 ```
 Type: []string
 Default: []string{}
-Description: Servers that clients get sent to when server stops or crashes (in order).
+Description: The names of the servers a client should fall back to if this server shuts down or crashes gracefully.
+Connection attempts are made in the order in which the servers are given.
+As soon as a connection is successful the other fallback servers in this list will be ignored.
 ```

 > `ForceDefaultSrv`